Event formats

-On the first Thursday of every month, Kunstverein Freiburg hosts a bar evening.
-Till Ten is part of the artistic programme, providing a meeting place within the Freiburg art scene and serving as an open framework for presentations, performances and discussions.
-The programme is conceptualised and realised by the Kunstverein’s board of artistic advisors.
+On the first Thursday of every month, the Kunstverein hosts a bar evening.
+Till Ten is part of the artistic programme, providing a meeting place for the Freiburg art scene and serving as a framework for presentations, performances, workshops and discussions.
+The programme is conceptualised and realised by the Kunstverein’s artistic advisory board.
 Every three years, the space is redesigned by an artist with connections to Freiburg.
+Kriz Olbricht started everything off in 2018 with his spatial installation Blind Pig.
+Following this, in 2022, Laurie Mlodzik’s installation Brewsters’ transformed the space into a kind of homebrew tavern.
+Applications for presentations at the Till Ten Bar can be sent directly to the artistic advisory board at tillten@kunstvereinfreiburg.de.

 Current design

-The Kunstverein Freiburg Junge Kunstfreund*innen are a group of young art enthusiasts who want to inspire and foster a passion for art in other young adults.
-They meet regularly and collaboratively organise a varied, independent events programme that runs alongside the current exhibitions at Kunstverein Freiburg and primarily caters for a younger audience.
-The Junge Kunstfreund*innen can also be found on Instagram.
+The Kunstverein Freiburg Junge Kunstfreund*innen are a group of young art enthusiasts who want to spark and foster a passion for art in other young adults.
+They meet regularly and collaborate on a varied, independent events programme that runs alongside the current exhibitions at Kunstverein Freiburg, primarily tailored to a younger audience.
+Their activities also include exhibition tours and visits to other art and cultural institutions in Freiburg and the surrounding area, as well as workshops.

 Come and Dance

-Come and Dance is a public dance and movement workshop led by performance artist Emi Miyoshi, occurring once during each exhibition interval at Kunstverein Freiburg.
-Different live musicans provide musical accompaniment for the workshop.
-The ‘white cube’, that supposedly neutral exhibition space which primarily addresses the eye and the mind, lends itself to the physical experience of space.
-People of all ages, movement lovers, dancers, couch potatoes, and seemingly disembodied eyes with thinking apparatuses attached are all invited to move together in the spacious exhibition hall at Kunstverein Freiburg.
+Come and Dance is a public dance and movement workshop led by performance artist and choreographer Emi Miyoshi, occurring once during each exhibition at Kunstverein Freiburg.
+The workshops are accompanied by a range of live musicians.
+Within the ‘white cube,’ that supposedly neutral exhibition space, it is primarily the eye and the mind that are engaged; here the space can be experienced physically.
+People of all ages, movement lovers, dancers, couch potatoes, as well as seemingly disembodied eyes with thinking apparatuses attached are all invited to move together in the Kunstverein’s spacious exhibition hall.

 Studio Visit

-The Studio Visit event programme is a collaboration between Freiburg’s art institutions: The E-WERK Gallery for Contemporary Art, Paul Ege Art Collection, Kunstverein Freiburg and the Museum für Neue Kunst.
-Organised and supervised by one of these four galleries, an open studio visit is on offer to the public once a month in Freiburg.
+The Studio Visit programme is a collaboration between four Freiburg art institutions: Galerie für Gegenwartskunst E-Werk, Kunstverein Freiburg, the Museum für Neue Kunst and the Paul Ege Art Collection (PEAC Museum).
+An open studio visit is on offer to the public once a month in Freiburg, organised and led by one of these four galleries.
 The visits offer the opportunity to gain an insight into the practice of artists in Freiburg and to talk about the works presented on the site of their production.

 Members Invite

 Members Invite is an initiative by the members of Kunstverein Freiburg.
-The programme offers lectures and excursions on topics beyond the remit of the current exhibition, to which non-members are also cordially invited.
+The programme offers lectures and excursions on topics beyond the scope of the current exhibition, and non-members are very much invited to attend.
+Proposals can be submitted to the Kunstverein team at info@kunstvereinfreiburg.de.

 Members’ Meetings

 Members’ meetings serve as a round table to discuss questions about contemporary art, the work of Kunstverein Freiburg and its social context.
-Members are invited to bring up topics, questions or suggestions for discussion or to make event suggestions for the ‘Members Invite’ programme.
-At the same time, the meeting should offer an opportunity to learn more about the Kunstverein’s exhibitions and activities.
+Members are invited to put forward topics, questions or suggestions or to propose events for the ‘Members Invite’ programme.
+The meeting should also offer an opportunity to learn more about the Kunstverein’s exhibitions and activities.
 In this way, pragmatic aspects of our work can be put up for discussion alongside questions about the exhibitions and the topics that they deal with.

 Guest Events

 Kunstverein Freiburg occasionally invites external cultural institutions or creative professionals to organise events on its premises.
-Concerts, performances or lectures, forge connections to other disciplines, such as contemporary music and dance, or inspire discussion of questions regarding Freiburg’s cultural policy.
+Concerts, performances and lectures forge connections to other disciplines, such as contemporary music and dance, or inspire discussion of questions regarding Freiburg’s cultural policy.